karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 Given that these two artifacts exist, here's a point worth investigating: **_does the low-level design drawing actually answer the questions posed by the high-level design document?_**

-This is _external consistency_, and it exists _between_ design artifacts at different levels of abstraction.
+This is _external consistency_, and it exists _between_ design artifacts at _different_ levels of abstraction.

-> An _externally consistent_ design artifact is one whose drawing answers the questions raised in higher-level artifacts, and whose document raises questions that are answered in lower-level artifacts.
+> An _externally consistent_ design artifact is one whose drawing answers its share of the questions raised in higher-level artifacts, and whose document raises questions that are all answered in lower-level artifacts.

 Now you have a _chain_ of consistency.
 At one end are the highest-level business requirements, and at the other end is the code that (eventually) implements them.

-In the middle are a series of design artifacts that...
+In the middle is a hierarchy of design artifacts that...

 - progressively decompose the problem, and

 - support checks on internal and external consistency, and

-- collectively guarantee that what winds up in production will _actually_ meet business requirements.
+- collectively guarantee that what winds up in production will _actually_ reflect business requirements.

 Consistency is the basis of all error detection.
-The complete design artifact is to engineering what double-entry bookkeeping is to accounting: a way to check consistency and catch errors _before_ they put you out of business!
+Complete and consistent design artifacts provide to your engineering team what double-entry bookkeeping provides to your accountant: **a reliable method of catching errors _before_ they put you out of business!**

 ## A Redacted Example